Adultery and Divorce: How Adultery Impacts Divorce in North Carolina

 Adultery and Property Distribution

-In almost all cases, adultery has absolutely no bearing on a judge’s decision regarding division of marital property (link to “Cases We Handle – Property” page).
+In almost all cases, adultery has absolutely no bearing on a judge’s decision regarding division of marital property.
 The only exception being if your or your spouse’s affair affected the finances of the marriage.
 For example, a judge will likely take into consideration if thousands of dollars of marital assets were spent (or significant debt accumulated) on expensive hotel rooms, gifts, or vacations for the spouse’s paramour.

 Divorce from Bed and Board